 Since March 2017, it is known that NPFC hasn’t been as financially well-off as was communicated by them.
 From that moment on, no NPFC projects have been offered on the website.
 Meanwhile, NPFC appointed a new management team to make things right: implementation of a new management information system, clearer reporting lines and decision-making powers and introducing formal checks & balances.
 As soon as all the outstanding amounts have been paid back and NPFC complies with the agreements, the possibility of offering new projects will be considered.

-Update May 2018: NPFC has paid back more than 70% of the outstanding amounts as of March 2017 and currently pays back a fixed monthly amount.
+Update July 2019: NPFC has paid back more than 70% of the outstanding amounts so far.
+Right now they have a payment holiday.

 |Borrower||Negosong Pinoy Finance Corporation|